-Satisfactory Academic Progress status is typically calculated for all students after the posting of grades each semester and prior to the start of the following semester.
-As a result, some students beginning a new degree program in a subsequent semester, such as a second bachelor's degree or a master's degree, may be placed on Satisfactory Progress Warning or Suspension for exceeding 150% of the attempted hours needed to receive a degree, based on total hours they have attempted.
+Satisfactory Academic Progress status is typically calculated for all students after the posting of grades each term and prior to the start of the following term.
+As a result, some students beginning a new degree program in a subsequent term, such as a second bachelor's degree or a master's degree, may be placed on Satisfactory Academic Progress Warning or Suspension for exceeding 150% of the attempted hours needed to receive a degree, based on total hours they have attempted.

 The original grades and hours taken during a term in which "term forgiveness" has been exercised must be included in all future Satisfactory Academic Progress calculations.
 This may result in a student's SAP GPA being lower than what is shown on their transcript.

 Repeated courses affect a student's Satisfactory Academic Progress grade point average, maximum time frame and completion rate requirements.
 Each time a course is repeated counts as an attempt and only the first time a passing grade is earned counts as completion.

 Repeated course information

 Satisfactory Academic Progress and Dual-Degrees: